zouppen/virtaboksi/README.md

 ## Design principles

-* Flexible voltage options; 10–34 V input on first group, 10–60 V on second and third group.
+* **Flexible voltage** options; 10–34 V input on first group, 10–60 V on second and third group.
-* High current support.
-With passive cooling, three 20 A loads can be controlled simultaneously.
+* **High current** support.
+With passive cooling, 20 A loads can be controlled.
+MOSFETs are capable of switching over 100 A continuous power in case cooling and traces are enforced.
-* Small size: Thanks to transistor control, the size is way smaller than for three contactors of similar rating.
+* **Small** size: Thanks to transistor control, the size is way smaller than for three contactors of similar rating.
-* Low losses: Internal resistance <10mΩ.
+* **Low losses**: Internal resistance <10mΩ.
-* Rugged: All digital I/O ports are short-circuit, reverse voltage and surge protected.
+* **Rugged**: All digital I/O ports are short-circuit, reverse voltage and surge protected.

 ## Operating modes